Azure/azure-functions-devops-build/README.md

 ## Testing

 Several things need to be setup before you can run the tests:
-1. You need to be signed into the az cli.
-You can do this by using `az login`.
-2. Since this directly deploys to azure functions you need to create an azure functions functionapp using the azure portal.
-Make sure you record the details of the subscription name, project name, application type and storage name
-3.

 To run the tests you need to first setup the config file in the tests file.
 Follow the instructions in there and then run `python -m unittest discover`